Swizec/react-d3js-es6-ebook/manuscript/the-new-meat.md

 We add a `<title>` and a `canonical` URL.
 Titles configure what shows up in browser tabs, and the canonical URL is there to tell search engines that this is the main and most important URL for this piece of content.
 This is especially important for when people copy-paste your stuff and put it on other websites.

 But I messed up here and used the wrong URL.
-This knocks down rankings for the original version of this visualization, but oh well :)
+This knocks down rankings for the original version of this visualization, but oh well :smile:

 In the body root tag, we add some copy-pasted text from our dataviz.
 You'll recognize the default title and description.